wrmilling/k3s-gitops/setup/README.md

 Node VMs:
 * **OS:** Debian
 * **CPU:** 6 Cores
-* **RAM:** 16 GB
+* **RAM:** 24 GB
-* **HDD:** 64 GB
+* **HDD:** 128 GB

-The VMs will have an internal network for them to communicate over for cluster communications as well as an external network for internet access.
+The VMs will have an internal network for cluster communications, an external network for internet access and general access, and a third network direct to my NAS for NFS operations.
 I am banking on the fact that none of the HDD space will actually fill up at the same time, and if it does I will just deal with it then.
 I will leave actual VM creation to your imagination as you may be using a different platform or know how to do it already.
 If not, feel free to open an issue on the repo and I will see what I can do.

 ## k3s Install